DISCLAIMER:

 When had she gotten

-heavy air oppressive.
-The back of her
+the heavy air oppressive.
+The back of

-herself to keep walking.
+forcing herself to keep walking.

 "It is hot,